Citizen Advocacy Auckland Inc

 • Psychology of Change • Mindfulness • Compassion Science

-The programme caters for people at all different stages of their wellbeing journey and lives.
-The aim is to inform participants about how they are wired and what actions they can take to maximise wellbeing regardless of life circumstances.
+The programme recognises we are all at different stages in our well being journey and our lives.
+The programme aims to inform participants about how we are wired and what actions we can take to maximise our well being regardless of our life circumstances.
 Participants will learn a wide variety of practices they can incorporate in their daily lives depending on what they feel drawn to and find the most useful.

 Facilitators: Gabrielle Young and Jules Garland

-Jules Garland works in the disability field and has a son with ASD in his early twenties.
-She has direct experience of the pressures that can lead to feeling stressed when parenting a son or daughter with a disability.
-She has a public health and health promotion background and qualifications, has studied Positive Psychology and is a trained teacher of Mindful Self Compassion.
-She has been thrilled to see the positive impact of her own wellbeing journey on her son.
+Jules Garland works in the disability field and has a son with ASD in his early twenties and so has direct experience of the pressures that can lead to feeling stressed when parenting a son or daughter with a disability.
+She has a public health and health promotion background, has studied Positive Psychology and is a trained teacher of Mindful Self Compassion.
+She has been thrilled to see the positive impact of her own well being journey on her son.

 |027 625 7994|